Graph Anomaly Detection in Time Series: A Survey: Categorization of G-TSAD Methods

-OmniAnomaly \cite{su2019robust} is one of the first NF studies for G-TSAD.
-It uses planar NF, which takes a series of invertible mappings to learn non-Gaussian posterior distributions in the latent stochastic space.
-OmniAnomaly also incorporates a \t{Gate Recurrent Unit (GRU) network} and a VAE network to capture the \g{intra-variable} dependency among \t{observations} in the latent space.
-The reconstruction score ranks the abnormality level.
-Although OmniAnomaly, with its NF property, could capture the \g{intra-variable} dependency in time-series data, it could not capture the \g{inter-variable} dependency.

-A recent novel NF-based method, called GANF \cite{dai2022graph}, addresses the issue of OmniAnomaly by learning Directed Acyclic Graphs (DAG) inside a continuous flow model.
-Specifically, in addition to learning the \g{intra-variable} dependency in multivariate time-series data by an LSTM model, GANF includes a graph-based dependency encoder to capture \g{inter-variable} information in DAG.
+A recent novel NF-based method, called GANF \cite{dai2022graph} learns Directed Acyclic Graphs (DAG) inside a continuous flow model, allowing for an explicit representation of sensor dependencies in sensory systems, such as highway traffic, water systems and power grids.
+Specifically, in addition to learning the intra-variable dependency by an LSTM model, GANF includes a graph-based dependency encoder to capture inter-variable information in DAG.
 Note that DAG is a Bayesian network in which a node is conditionally independent of its non-parents.
 NF is included to learn DAG by modeling the conditional density of each node in DAG, i.e., NF expresses the density of each node through successive conditioning on historical data and uses conditional flows to learn each conditional density.
-In the end, samples that lie in low-density regions of the data distribution are denoted as anomalies.
+Unlike OmniAnomaly \cite{su2019robust}, which uses the reconstruction error for anomaly scores, GANF employs density estimation, identifying nodes in low-density regions of the data distribution as anomalies.

 However, there are several major issues with the NF-based methods in G-TSAD.
-NF can be computationally expensive, especially for modeling complex distributions for large datasets.
-This is due to the fact that each transformation in the flow requires computing invertibility and the determinant of the Jacobian matrix.
-Moreover, the resulting NF models may not be highly interpretable, especially for high-dimensional data, since it is difficult to understand the relationships between the input variables and the generated samples in such complex data.
+NF can be computationally expensive, especially for modeling complex distributions for large datasets since each transformation in the flow requires computing invertibility and the determinant of the Jacobian matrix.
+Moreover, the resulting NF models may not be highly interpretable for high-dimensional data as it is difficult to understand the relationships between the input variables and the generated samples in such complex data.